ebitenui/ebitenui.github.io/content/button.md

 ------
 * Images - The button widget requires a [ButtonImage](https://pkg.go.dev/github.com/ebitenui/ebitenui/widget#ButtonImage) object which contains 4 separate NineSlice images
     * Idle - Required - Shown when not active
-    * Hover - Required - Shown when cursor is over the bbutton
+    * Hover - Required - Shown when cursor is over the button
     * Pressed - Required - Shown when the user clicks the button OR if it a selected member of a [RadioGroup](/radiogroup)
     * Disabled - Required if disabled - Shown if the button has been disabled